alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Updated API versions to 57.0

 **Bug Fixes:**
 -   Fixed invalid format error when entering a filter value for a Name column when it was shown as a hyperlink
+-   Addressed occasional DST issues by changing the default date prepended to Time fields to be the current date

  ## 11/02/22 -  Eric Smith -    Version 4.0.12
 **Bug Fixes:**